-Under the influence of the English language, which is predominantly used online, people often forget that different writing systems exist, especially speakers of languages which use the Latin alphabet.
+Under the influence of the English language, which is the one that is predominantly used online, people often forget that different writing systems exist, especially speakers of languages that use the Latin alphabet.

-In reality, there are many writing systems in the world and they can influence your translation process.
+In reality, there are many writing systems in the world and these can all influence your translation process.
 Let’s break it down!

 What is a writing system?

-Writing system is a set of characters that make up scripts used to visually represent verbal communication.
-The same writing systems can use multiple scripts, and individual scripts can have different directions in which they are written like left-to-right and right-to-left scripts.
+A writing system is a set of characters that make up scripts used to visually represent verbal communication.
+The same writing systems can use multiple scripts, and individual scripts can have different directions in which they are written; like left-to-right and right-to-left scripts.

 The main writing systems are alphabets, syllabary and logographic.

 The most popular alphabet in use today is the Latin alphabet, which is modified for many languages to represent different phonemes.
-The second most popular would be the Cyrillic alphabet, written in Cyrillic script.
+The second most popular is the Cyrillic alphabet, written in Cyrillic script.

 Syllabaries are writing systems in which each character represents a syllable.
 Two contemporary examples are the two syllabaries used in Japanese, hiragana, and katakana.
 These two syllabaries are used together with kanji, and sometimes even the Latin script.

 In logographic systems, a character represents a word or a phrase.
-The best known modern example of a logographic system are Chinese characters, along with Japanese kanji.
+The best known modern example of a logographic system is Chinese, specifically Chinese characters, alongside the above-mentioned with Japanese kanji.

 - Different languages use different writing systems

-- Different writing systems use different scripts and can use more than one, either at the same time or depending on the audience or type of content
+- Different writing systems use different scripts and can use multiple ones, either at the same time or geared to the audience or type of content

 - Different scripts can be written in different directions, left-to-right or right-to-left